Last Updated on October 28, 2023

 Postoperative edema control is vital to minimize interstructural adhesions, joint stiffness, and pain.
 Edema can become a chronic problem if it is not addressed appropriately.
 Elevation, ice, range-of-motion exercise, light compression, and high-voltage pulsed stimulation are the usual techniques for control of edema.

-This should begun immediately after surgery.
+This should begin immediately after surgery.
 The hand should be placed above the elbow, and the elbow should be higher than the level of the heart.
 Active motion of fingers is encouraged.

 The patient should be instructed to perform 20 repetitions of overhead fisting every hour.
 The active fist must be made forcefully enough to result in blanching of the metacarpals.
 The interphalangeal joints must be flexed and extended throughout the entire arc of motion.